COMP6258-Reproducibility-Challenge/PRUNING-NEURAL-NETWORKS-AT-INITIALIZATION-WHY-ARE-WE-MISSING-THE-MARK-/README.md

 ## Overview

-In this work, we reproduce part of work of <a href="https://arxiv.org/abs/2205.09328" target="_blank">Pruning Neural Networks at Initialization: Why are We Missing the Mark?</a>.
-We implement 3 pruning methods on VGG16 and VGG19 respectively on CIFAR10 (GraSP: , SNIP: , SynFlow: `trials/synflow`).
-The results we get are almost the same as the original paper.
+In this work, works of <a href="https://arxiv.org/abs/2205.09328" target="_blank">Pruning Neural Networks at Initialization: Why are We Missing the Mark?</a> are reproduced.
+Three pruning methods on VGG16 and VGG19 respectively on CIFAR10 (GraSP: , SNIP: , SynFlow: `trials/synflow`) are implemented.
+The results are the same as the original paper.

+## How to Run

+### Requirements

+PyTorch >= 1.4.0

+Torchvision >= 0.5.0

+Torchbearer

+GPU (if available, suggest)

+### Run each trial

+Simply access to `/GraSP` or `/SNIP` or `/synflow` in `trials/`, then follow the instructions.
+All codes are inside.

 ## Reference